 We next examine one of the indicators in the survey section Online Media Polarization that measures the extent to which online media outlets give a similar presentation of major (political) news.
-Figure 10 shows the average scores on this measure from 2000 to 2020 aggregated by region.
-We see that the least fractionalized countries tend to concentrate in Western Europe and North America (blue dashed line), while the sub-Saharan African countries appear to be the most fractionalized.
-It is also clear that the MENA region has improved on this indicator over time and the Eastern Europe and Central Asia region has declined.
+Figure 10 shows the average scores on this measure from 2000 to 2021 aggregated by region.
+We see that the least fractionalized countries tend to concentrate in Western Europe and North America (blue dashed line), while the sub-Saharan African countries appear to be the most fractionalized, though less so in the recent two years.
+The MENA region improved on this indicator until 2019, but declined again in 2020 and 2021.
+The Eastern Europe and Central Asia region has consistently declined.

-Figure 10: Fractionalization of Online Media Perspectives, 2000-2020
+Figure 10: Fractionalization of Online Media Perspectives, 2000-2021